11 tips for improving business cash flow

 3. Instil robust credit control

 No business will choose to turn away trade, but a robust credit checking procedure should be followed before offering clients credit terms.
-A disciplined collection process will limit slow payers.
+In addition to carrying out credit checks, here are some other steps you can follow for effective credit control:

 4. Review payment terms with longstanding suppliers

 Are you paying suppliers too soon?
 Is there opportunity to negotiate extended payment terms?
-It’s always worth opening up discussion.
+It might be worth opening up discussion.
 If you are struggling to make payments to HMRC, contact them on 0300 200 3835 to discuss your payment options.

 Review your company expenses and see if there are any costs you can easily cut back on.
-Look at recurring costs in particular.
-Are you paying for subscriptions you no longer need?
+Look at recurring costs in particular – for example, are you paying for subscriptions you no longer need?

 You could sell assets that are unproductive or no longer used to generate cash.